baigny/Matching_Game_FEND/README.md

 # Matching_Game
-#Card Matching Game
+# Card Matching Game

-##Objective of Game.
+## Objective of Game.
 Match up the cards in less number of moves.

-##How to Play
+## How to Play
 Copy Paste this link into your favourite browser   [Memory Game] (https://baigny.github.io/Matching_Game/)

-##Created with
+## Created with
 html5, css3, flexbox layout, javascript

-##Instructions
+## Instructions
-1.Click on any card.
+1. Click on any card.
-2.Two clicks make a move.
+2. Two clicks make a move.
-3.Card matches when two cards have same icon.
+3. Card matches when two cards have same icon.
-4.Card does not match when two cards don't have same icon.
+4. Card does not match when two cards don't have same icon.
-5.Should complete the game in less number of moves and with faster time.
+5. Should complete the game in less number of moves and with faster time.
-6.Game gets over when all cards are matched.
+6. Game gets over when all cards are matched.

-##Code Walkthrough
+## Code Walkthrough
 This game has variety of functions that leads to perfectly playing this game.
 It has
 *Shuffling function* to shuffle the functions when the game starts.